 - Lightly damaged furniture

 - Unused or extra kitchenware such as mugs, plates, glass, and silverware

 You may want to keep some items, but they may fail to fit in your new house.
 Such items include seasonal items, sentimental items, or hand-me-down items.

 Using a self-storage unit would be a perfect solution.
 You can access your items any time as needed without taking extra space in your new home.

 More so, many storage facilities offer storage units with climate control mechanisms to protect the stored items from humidity or extreme temperatures.
+Alternatively, you can go for units made out of breathable wood, instead of metal containers, that will allow your items to stay stored with no risks of mould or damp.
 This is particularly important if you are to store family souvenirs safely.